PM-Notes/Prince2/README.md

 ### Issue
 "Anything happening during the project which, unless resolved, will result in a change to a baseline product, plan or performance target (inc. time, cost, scope, quality, risk and benefits).

-3 Types of Issues which may arrise:
+3 Types of Issues which may arise:
-- Request for Change (A proopsal to change a baseline).
+- Request for Change (A proposal to change a baseline).
 - Off specification (Something that should be provided, but is currently not being provided or is forecast not to be provided).
-- Problem or concern (ANy other matter that requirtes the PM to either resolve or escalate to the Project Board for a decision or action).
+- Problem or concern (Any other matter that requires the PM to either resolve or escalate to the Project Board for a decision or action).

 ### Approach to Change